Thanush2412/25-react-js-projects/README.md

 Replace `project-folder` with the specific folder of the project you want to run.

-## Learning Path
+## Learning Path Structure
-Each project builds upon the previous ones, gradually introducing new concepts and best practices in React development.
-The projects are organized into three levels:
+Each project is designed to teach specific React concepts while building upon previous knowledge:

 ### Beginner Level (1-6)
 - Basic React concepts